PROBLEMS AND EXERCISES

 - a) The government should never run a deficit; what we need is a constitutional amendment that will force the government to balance its books.

-- b) A government deficit is perfectly acceptable and should be allowed.
 6) In 1992 the American President ordered employers to lower their withholding of taxes on the wages and salaries that they pay out.
 As a result the employees received more income each week.
 They were, however, expected to pay at the end of the year the same total amount of tax as before.

 - a) What might have been the rationale for the policy?
 (Consider the economic situation as spelled out in the beginning of the chapter.)